JShollaj/AWS-Machine-Learning/Exam Readiness Course.md

     - Use queues like Amazon SQS or Step Functions.

-    - Monitor with CloudWatch (alarms, events).
+    - Monitor with CloudWatch (logs, alarms, events).

 - **Recommend and implement the appropriate ML services and features for a given problem**.